cboettig/nonparametric-bayes/inst/examples/BUGS/allen.md

 ### Model and parameters

-Uses the model derived in `citet("10.1080/10236190412331335373")`, of a Ricker-like growth curve with an allee effect, defined in the pdgControl package,
+Uses the model derived in <span class="showtooltip" title="Allen L, Fagan J, H&lt;U+00F6&gt;gn&lt;U+00E4&gt;s G and Fagerholm H (2005).
+'Population Extinction in Discrete-Time Stochastic Population Models With an Allee Effect.'
+Journal of Difference Equations And Applications, 11, pp. 273-293.
+ISSN 1023-6198."><a href="http://dx.doi.org/10.1080/10236190412331335373">Allen et al. (2005)</a></span> , of a Ricker-like growth curve with an allee effect, defined in the pdgControl package,